Free Program to Prevent Diabetes

 If the extent of retinopathy is able to grow more significantly, however, this is more likely to present a risk to your vision.
 Retinopathy can be treated, so it is important that you attend retinopathy screening appointments.

 Diabetic maculopathy is a condition that can result from retinopathy.
 Maculopathy is damage to the macula, the part of the eye which provides us with our central vision.
 A common from of damage is from diabetic macular oedema (DMO) in which fluid builds up on the macula.
 Diabetic maculopathy is often treated by laser surgery.

-Proliferative retinopathy is the body’s attempt to save its retina but it can often lead scarring of the retina and can cause the retina to detach, leading to blindness.
+Proliferative retinopathy is the body’s attempt to save its retina, but it can often lead to scarring of the retina and can cause the retina to detach.
+Both of which would lead to blindness.
 New blood vessels that are particularly weak begin to form on the retina to aid in restoring blood supply.
 Some modern eye treatments have the potential to help prevent blindness from occurring as a result of proliferative retinopathy.
 Now you must be thinking, can blindness occur due to diabetes?
 The answer is technically yes.
-But the follow up question, can Diabetic retinopathy go away?
-Is also a YES.
+But the follow up question, can Diabetic Retinopathy go away?
+The answer is also a YES.